kata-containers/community/Backport-Guide.md

   the guidance printed by `git cherry-pick` on processing and applying those fixes.

   If you hit a conflict, any effects of `-x` to `cherry-pick` might not be applied.
-In this case, consider hand-adding the `master` SHA references and a note that you resolved a conflict to the commit message.
+In this case, consider hand-adding the `main` SHA references and a note that you resolved a conflict to the commit message.

 ### Check the result